 Introduction

-Large-scale functional genomics data is quite useful to dissect cancer genomes, particularly by interpreting mutation and expression profiles from patients.
-Much of this interpretive work has already been done from initial release of ENCODE in 2012.
+Large-scale functional genomics data are extremely useful for dissecting cancer genomes, particularly for interpreting mutation and expression profiles.
+Much of this interpretive work has already been done from the initial ENCODE release in 2012.
 Several recent studies have begun to interpret cancer genomes by incorporating various functional genomics data.
-For example, Hoadley et al. integrated five genomics platforms and one proteomic platform to uniformly classify various tumor types.
+For example, Hoadley et al. integrated five genomics platforms and one proteomic platform to uniformly classify various tumor types. [[ref]]

-In particular, the new release of ENCODE data allow us to further assign functional impact to non-coding mutations, which form the overall bulk of mutations in the cancer genome.
+The new release of ENCODE data allows us to further assign functional impacts to non-coding mutations, which form the overall bulk of mutations in the cancer genome.
 Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors.
 Secondly, the ENCODE data, particularly, the replication time data and other signal data is useful for developing background mutation rates, which has proven to vary tremendously over the genome.
 For instance, Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers.

-The ENCODE annotation is also useful for connecting non-coding elements such as enhancers or promoters into regulatory networks, which are useful for understanding cancer as a systems' biology type of disease.
+The ENCODE annotation is also useful for connecting non-coding elements (such as enhancers or promoters) into regulatory networks, which are pivotal for understanding cancer from systems biology perspective.
 For example, Leiserson et al discovered significantly mutated subnetworks that contains well-known cancer signaling pathways in various cancer types.
-However, the new release of ENCODE data, especially those from novel assays, has a number of improvements over the previous version, which allows us to construct a customized annotation and resource called ENCODEC.
-It contains three aspects including background mutation models, cell-type specific compact annotations, and various regulatory networks.
-In the paper, we go through each of these and provide an illustration of it help to dissect cancer genomes after combining mutation and expression profiles from large cancer cohorts like TCGA.
+However, the new release of ENCODE data, especially those from novel assays, has a number of improvements over the previous version, which allows us to construct ENCODEC (a customized “companion ENCODE encyclopedia resource for Cancer”).
+ENCODEC comprises three parts: background mutation models, cell-type specific compact annotations, and various regulatory networksWe detail each and provide illustrations of how they may be use to dissect cancer genomes after combining mutation and expression profiles from large cancer cohorts like TCGA.

-In particular, with a much wider selection of ENCODE cell types, our ENCODEC resource provides much more precise matching of this data to specific cancer of interest.
-It allows a much more precise background model to be constructed, as we will show.
-Besides, for some well-known cancers, ENCODEC incorporates novel assays such as STARR-Seq with a battery of histone markers to accurately define core enhancers and their targets.
-Hence, it constructs a more accurate and compact annotation than the generic ENCODE annotation to maximize statistical power in the search of regions with more mutations in prominent cancers.
+In particular, with a much wider selection of ENCODE cell types, ENCODEC provides substantially more precise matching of these data to specific cancer types of interest.
+It allows a much more precise background model to be constructed.
+In addition, for a number of well-known cancers, ENCODEC incorporates novel assays (such as STARR-Seq) with a battery of histone markers to accurately define core enhancers and their targets.
+It thus constructs a more accurate and compact annotation than the generic ENCODE annotation in order to maximize statistical power in the search of regions with more mutations in prominent cancers.

-Finally, our ENCODEC resource significantly extends TF regulatory networks from considerably more extensive ChIP-Seq experiments and constructs novel network works from RNA-binding proteins binding profiles and Hi-C linking enhancers and promoters.
-This allows the constructions of a more advanced regulatory network.
-These networks can better explain cancer specific expression patterns from expression files in cancer patients from TCGA.
-It also helps to pinpoint key regulators that drive large scale tumor-to-normal expression changes.
-It also provides cell-type specific networks in both tumor and normal cells, which enables us to directly measure regulatory changes during normal-to-tumor transition.
-Furthermore, the richness of stem cell data in ENCODE allows not only a comparison with oncogenesis, but also and understanding of the degree to which it relates to a stem-like state.
+Finally, ENCODEC significantly extends TF regulatory networks with considerably more extensive ChIP-Seq experiments and constructs novel networks from RNA-binding profiles and Hi-C data to link enhancers and promoters.
+This enables the construction of a more advanced regulatory network.
+These networks can better explain cancer-specific expression patterns in cancer patients from TCGA.
+It also helps to pinpoint key regulators that drive large-scale tumor-to-normal expression changes, in addition to providing cell type-specific networks in both tumor and normal cells, which enables us to directly measure regulatory changes during normal-to-tumor transition.
+Furthermore, the richness of stem cell data in ENCODE allows not only a comparison with oncogenesis, but also an understanding of the degree to which it relates to a stem-like state.